 The first time menstrual hygiene management was explicitly included in A/HRC/RES/27/7 in 2014.

-Now the o include significant new language on MHM in Human Rights Council resolution A/HRC/39/L.11, which was adopted by a broad majority on 21 September,
+Human Rights Council resolution A/HRC/39/L.11, which was adopted by a broad majority on 21 September 2018, now includes significant new language on MHM.

 This is paragraph is ground-breaking for two reasons: firstly, because it is the first time that a leading UN body calls upon states to address the challenges women and girls are facing in relation to menstruation and MHM.
 Secondly, because it recognizes that good menstrual hygiene requires not just access to hygienic products, but also access to accurate information, supportive social norms and gender-sensitive sanitation facilities, including disposal options.